nationalarchives/tna-mega-menu-xml-generator-theme/README.md

 TNA mega-menu xml generator theme
 =================================

-This is an ultra-minimal theme with the only sole purpose is to create a xml file for the mega-menu navigation.....
+This is an ultra-minimal theme with the only sole purpose is to create a xml file for the mega-menu navigation.

 Getting Started